 What Did The Sebastian City Council Decide on at the May 25th City Council Meeting regarding The Graves Brothers’ Annexation?

 The City of Sebastian had voted 4-1 to allow for the start of the process to annex the 1,984.22 acres of land brought forward by The Graves Brothers Company.
 This annexation is voluntary, meaning The Graves Brothers Company requested the City annex their land into the City Limits.

 City Manager Paul Carlisle said the final reading for the Annexation would be in September.
 Mayor Jim Hill said the public hearing would be held on September 14th.
 Mayor Hill also said the Annexation would be a Basic Annexation and that the land being annexed will be “designated as mixed use” within the City Limits.
 The City of Sebastian does not have land zoning for Agricultural land.
 Mayor Hill said the specific type of zoning for the land will be “determined at a later date.”
-He said the Sebastian Planning and Zoning Committee would be involved with this and there would be “many” meetings about the zoning of the land.
+He said the Sebastian Planning and Zoning Committee would be involved with the Annexation and there would be “many” meetings about the zoning of the land.